This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is physical abuse of an elder diagnosed?

-The elder's caregiver will examine his body closely for injuries caused by physical abuse.
-A caregiver will ask the elder if he has been hit, slapped, injured, or touched sexually without his consent.
-Caregivers may also want to know who the abuser is, and how long the abuse has been happening.
+The elder's healthcare provider will examine his body closely for injuries caused by physical abuse.
+A healthcare provider will ask the elder if he has been hit, slapped, injured, or touched sexually without his consent.
+Healthcare providers may also want to know who the abuser is, and how long the abuse has been happening.

 - Blood and urine tests: Blood and urine tests may be done to check for health problems, such as malnutrition or infection.